abdullah-a8/COSMOS/README.md

 ### Working with the RAG Chatbot

 1. Navigate to the **RAG Chatbot** page via the sidebar.
-2.  **Add Content**: Use the sidebar options to upload PDF files or enter web URLs.
-The system will process them and add them to the Pinecone knowledge base.
+2.  **Add Content**:
+    - Use the sidebar options to upload PDF files or enter web URLs
+    - Upload images or PDFs with images to leverage OCR processing
+    - Watch as the system processes your content and adds it to the Pinecone knowledge base
 3.  **Configure Settings**: Adjust the LLM model, temperature, chunk size, and overlap in the sidebar to control how the chatbot retrieves information and generates responses.
 4.  **Chat**: Type your questions about the ingested content into the chat input at the bottom.
-5.  **Filter Sources**: While source metadata (PDF, URL, YouTube) is stored, active filtering during chat retrieval is not yet implemented in the UI.
-All ingested content is currently searched.
+5.  **Filter Sources**: Use the sidebar options to filter which types of sources (PDF, URL, YouTube, OCR) the chatbot should search when answering your questions.

 ### Processing YouTube Videos